Raspberry PI OS Review

 Samba/SMB Support Updated 7/26/25

-Samba allows Windows computers to interact with file shares and printers on a non-Windows server, making
+Samba allows Windows computers to interact with file shares and printers on a non-Windows server,

-it a crucial tool for interoperability between different operating systems.
+making it a crucial tool for interoperability between different operating systems.

 This feature works just as expected without any additional installation or configuration.
 The first

 time you connect to a shared network drive, it may take a second or two.
-I am assuming the system has to
+I am assuming the system

-path.
+type the network path.
 This will save you a little time.

 SOFTWARE